borbware/tic80-basics/intro.md

 ```

+## More nirvana

+* Small API
+  * We basically went through 80% of it already
+  * Takes very little time to learn *EVERYTHING* about the engine!
+* No game-breaking engine updates
+  * Before 1.0, updates have brought *some* changes
+  * Changes can still happen, but it's fast to migrate your project to the newest version
+* Open-source: You can make your own forks of the engine and suggest changes, bugfixes, new features....
+* Ever growing friendly community ([Discord](https://discord.gg/3zek7yJD) & [Telegram](https://t.me/tic80))

 ## Pro mode

 * There's also a paid ($10) [PRO version](https://nesbox.itch.io/tic80) of TIC-80
+* 8 times the size with ***memory banks***
+  * You can swap between e.g., sprite banks in runtime (only one swap per frame per bank!)
+  * You get
 * You can save cartridges as text (`.lua`, etc) so you can edit code in [external editors](https://github.com/nesbox/TIC-80/wiki/external-editor)
+  * Also, because your whole game is stored as a text file, you can easily extend TIC-80 functionality with Python scripts and the like
-* You can export games to executables that don't contain the TIC-80 editors
+* ***Bonus:*** You can export games to executables that don't contain the TIC-80 editors
+* Separate your game into multiple files with `require("file.lua")`!

 ## Where to learn